jelassiaymen94/resources/e/randol_fingerprint/README.md

 # [image]

 This folder has the image for the item.
-Drag and drop the png into ps-inventory > html > images (or whatever inventory you are using)
+Drag and drop the png into inventory > html > images (or whatever inventory you are using)